 It’s Medicare time!
-Whether you plan to retire or continue working, if you’re staring down those three months prior to your 65th birthday, you’re rolling into the best opportunity to enroll in Medicare.
+Whether you plan to retire or continue working, if you’re staring down those three months prior to your 65th birthday, you’re rolling into the best opportunity to apply for Medicare.
 Your IEP (Initial Enrollment Period) or ICEP (Initial Coverage Election Period) is the 7 months surrounding your 65th birthday ( 3 months before/ your birth month/ then 3 months after).
 Take plenty of time to determine your needs, review what Medicare offers, evaluate your options, and make informed decisions about your healthcare coverage.

 How to Apply For Medicare – Your Enrollment Options

-You can also apply for Medicare online at the ssa gov website : (https://www.ssa.gov/medicare/)
+You can also apply for Medicare online at the SSA gov website : (https://www.ssa.gov/medicare/)

 or by phone (800-772-1213).

 Whichever way you choose, the application form for Medicare Part B is available at- https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/Downloads/CMS40B-E.pdf.

 By downloading this form and gathering the information required, you’ll be sure you have everything you need to avoid the delays of a return trip or call.
 One of the most significant items is the Request For Employment Information (CMS-L564), especially if you plan to continue working.
 Save yourself time by discussing this form with the benefits representative where you work, get it completed if you need it and keep copies of everything, including your official birth certificate.(you’ll need that one for Social Security anyway.)